Coding Bootcamps vs. Self-Study in Italy: Pros and Cons

 (Up)What are the advantages of coding bootcamps in Italy?

-What are the pros and cons of self-study for coding in Italy?
+What are the benefits of self-study for coding in Italy?

 How do job prospects compare between bootcamp graduates and self-taught coders in Italy?